wp-plugins/wp-blackcheck/readme.txt

 The plugin comes with a file named wp-blackcheck.pot which contains the messages printed.
 Feel free to translate it into your language and send the .mo and .po file back to me, so I can include it into the next release.

 == Changelog ==

+= 2.5.0 =
+* Add Icon to reporting
+* Adjust speedcheck to more realistic values
+* Add another Spam trap (dummy field)
+* Relocate 'Report Spam' as it belongs to 'tools'
+* Update translations
+* Add statistics
+* Fixed bug with the blocked spam counter
+* Fixed bug with header checks
+* Reorder spam checks to be more effective
+* Some cosmetic changes

 = 2.4.0 =
 * Update notification optional